-This article details how to set up (initialize) your Trezor Model T hardware wallet for use with the Casa App.
+This article details how to set up (initialize) your Trezor Model T hardware device for use with Casa.

 To begin, verify the integrity of the device box and the device to ensure that it is free from tampering.

 Once your Trezor Model T has been unboxed, head over to suite.trezor.io in your browser.
 You will have the choice either to download Trezor's desktop app, or use the web suite.

 We recommend downloading the desktop app.
 The following instructions are written for the desktop app.

 After downloading the desktop app, install it to your computer, open it up, and connect your Trezor Model T, using the cord provided.

 If your device is not recognized once plugged in, head over to wallet.trezor.io/#/bridge to download Trezor Bridge and resolve this issue.
 Or, if Trezor's page gets stuck "Loading..." please ensure you have cookies enabled for live and/or Incognito mode (depending on which mode you're using).